The what where when and how of event organising

 After you have decided what you are going to teach and where, your next task is to carry out any necessary research and planning.
 There are practical considerations such as the minimum and maximum number of students.
 You will need to set a price to charge those booking a place, decide upon the length and structure of each course and what you will be expecting people to learn, depending on their previous relevant experience if any.

-Deciding how many students you can accommodate will depend upon a number of factors.
-For example how many do you think you can teach effectively, how many can fit comfortably into the available space and how much money is needed to ensure that you are able to cover your costs and return a profit.
+Deciding how many students you can accommodate will depend upon several factors.
+For example, how many do you think you can teach effectively, how many can fit comfortably into the available space and how much money is needed to ensure that you are able to cover your costs and return a profit.
 A class size of approximately eight to ten is generally considered reasonable, but you will have to decide what is appropriate.
 Too few students and you will struggle to be economically viable, but too many and you might not be able to give each of them the time and attention they need and have paid for.
 If you are hiring a venue rather than using your own home, you might have greater flexibility regarding student numbers, but this could impact on your costs and how much you have to charge.

 Looking at the rates being paid by people attending similar craft courses to those that you are intending to run could help you to determine the market rate.
-However before you set a price for those wishing to book a place, you need to first calculate your costs.
-Some up front costs could be returned over a period of time, by including a percentage of the amount in each booking.
-For example you might have initial outlay costs to purchase additional tools, equipment and if you are using your own home, possibly costs to adapt a suitable room.
-You will also have per student costs such as materials and power used and any food and drink provided on the day.
+However, before you set a price for those wishing to book a place, you need to first calculate your costs.
+Some upfront costs could be returned over a period of time, by including a percentage of the amount in each booking.
+For example, you might have initial outlay costs to purchase additional tools, equipment and if you are using your own home, possibly costs to adapt a suitable room.
+You will also have per student costs such as materials and power used, and any food and drink provided on the day.
 You should consider how much you will be drawing as wages and how much profit you will need to reinvest in your business.
 Remember to also include costs such as marketing and insurance as well as putting money aside to pay your taxes.

 Plan out the area in which you will be holding the course, to ensure there is adequate space in which the students can work and for you to be able to move around monitoring their progress.
-Provide sufficient lighting, seating and enough easily accessible power points, if required.
+Provide enough lighting, seating and enough easily accessible power points, if required.
 Ensure there is sufficient storage space for materials and tools.
 The environment you create should provide a relaxed and creative working experience.
 Both to inspire your students and potentially attract some extra sales, you could create an attractive display showcasing some of your work.

-If you are running a one day craft course make it clear what time it begins and suggest people arrive early so that you can start on time.
+If you are running a one-day craft course make it clear what time it begins and suggest people arrive early so that you can start on time.
 By communicating with your students try to determine their skill level and if necessary run classes suitable for beginners and intermediate as well as people with more experience.
 You can then try to ensure that the level of difficulty will be suitable for those attending.

 To allow students time to absorb what they are being taught, you could break the day into logical stages by including refreshment breaks.
 The aim by the end of the day will be to ensure that everyone has completed a piece of work and leaves with the skills and confidence to do so again on their own.

-A couple of weeks before the course date, send emails to the attendees containing any information they will need about the day and also send a reminder a couple of days before.
+A couple of weeks before the course date, send emails to the attendees containing any information they will need about the day and send a reminder a couple of days before.
 Provide a guide that includes a list of craft supplies and tools needed to complete the project again themselves and allow for time at the end of the day for any questions.
 Having a trial run for family and friends could provide you with useful experience and feedback, helping to boost your confidence.

 If you are holding craft courses in your own home, you might have rules that you require people to follow, such as removing their shoes and you could provide suitable inexpensive clean footwear such as socks or slippers.
-If people will be walking through parts of your house, you might want to clearly sign post which rooms they are allowed to enter to avoid any embarrassing situations, as you do not want to upset other members of your family or make your students feel awkward.
+If people will be walking through parts of your house, you might want to clearly sign post which rooms they can enter to avoid any embarrassing situations, as you do not want to upset other members of your family or make your students feel awkward.
 If you have a second bathroom, you might want to make that available for use by your students and remember to leave enough loo roll.
 Family pets should perhaps be looked after elsewhere, as animals can become distressed by unfamiliar visitors and some people might have allergies or be wary around animals.

 People might want to photograph the class and each other, so you should be clear on where pictures can and cannot be taken.
 You should also remove any of your own valuable or fragile property, to avoid any loss or damage.
 Providing a cloakroom facility, perhaps in the entry area will ensure coats are not cluttering the work space.
-However you should tell people to keep any valuables on or about their person, as you will not be liable for any loss or theft of their property.
+However, you should tell people to keep any valuables on or about their person, as you will not be liable for any loss or theft of their property.
 You could also suggest that items such as laptop computers are clearly labelled in some way, to ensure they are not accidentally picked up by anyone with equipment belonging to someone else that looks similar to that they brought with them.

 If people will be on site for the length of a full working day, you should consider their refreshment requirements.
 You do not want people interrupting the class to leave and buy food and drink, so you should either request people bring their own or provide something suitable for meal breaks.
 For reasons of hygiene and to ensure no liquids are spilt onto equipment, materials or items being made, you should set aside a comfortable area for eating and drinking.
-This could be a kitchen for example and if the weather is nice a garden could provide a pleasant place for people to take a break, enjoy some fresh air and get to know yourself and each other in a more relaxed setting.
+This could be a kitchen for example, and if the weather is nice a garden could provide a pleasant place for people to take a break, enjoy some fresh air and get to know yourself and each other in a more relaxed setting.

-If the day starts early say nine in the morning, you could provide breakfast say between eight and eight forty five, to encourage people to arrive in good time, rather than being late.
+If the day starts early say nine in the morning, you could provide breakfast say between eight and eight forty-five, to encourage people to arrive in good time, rather than being late.
 As well as lunch, allowing time for morning and afternoon tea breaks can help to split the day into more manageable learning stages for your students.
 You could also keep a supply of bottled water or juice, with paper cups on a nearby table, but remember to keep liquids away from the work area to avoid accidents.

 After you have done your preparation and ensured everything is in place and ready, you should try to relax and enjoy the day.
 It is important that in spite of any necessary restrictions, your students feel welcome when they arrive and find the learning experience both enjoyable and beneficial.
 You want them to leave having learned new arts and crafts skills as well as meeting new contacts and possibly finding friends who share their own interests.
 Rather than spending a lot of time introducing people at the start, try to create an atmosphere where people feel comfortable getting to know each other through their shared learning experience.
 If you find that some people are dominating the class, so that others feel left out, you should try to get everyone involved and perhaps have additional craft projects on hand for people who finish their work more quickly than others.

 Understanding your students requirements can help you to create craft training material that is relevant and engaging.
 Try not to overwhelm your students with information, but instead observe their progress and move at a speed that they are comfortable with.
 You can always invite people to attend additional courses if they are struggling and for those who are finding it too easy, you could recommend to them your more advanced workshops.
 If you recall your own school and college days, the teachers you learned the most from and whose classes you enjoyed were often those who made a subject interesting by communicating effectively.
 So try to make what you teach not only educational, but also fun and entertaining.
-Sharing craft ideas and experiences from your creative journey, whether projects turned out well or not, could inspire others with the enthusiasm that helped you to find self expression through your chosen art or craft.
+Sharing craft ideas and experiences from your creative journey, whether projects turned out well or not, could inspire others with the enthusiasm that helped you to find self-expression through your chosen art or craft.

 Regardless of where or what you teach, there are some legal issues you will need to consider.
 You should seek independent expert advice if you want to ensure you are taking all the necessary steps to safeguard yourself and your business.
-Find out if there are any laws or restrictions regarding the type of business that can be run from your home and if you have to notify any local officials.
+Find out if there are any laws or restrictions regarding the type of business that can be run from your home and if you must notify any local officials.
 If you are using a room in your own home, will your household insurance cover any loss or damage to equipment, tools and stock or will you have to add these to your policy.

 Although some forms of insurance are optional, not having them can prove to be a false economy, as you might find yourself liable for considerable costs if you are not adequately covered.
-If you are exhibiting and selling your work at craft fairs, you should already have public liability insurance, to cover compensation claims due to injury to people or damage to their property resulting from your business, for example when students attend your courses.
+If you are exhibiting and selling your work at craft fairs, you should already have public liability insurance, to cover compensation claims due to injury to people or damage to their property resulting from your business, for example, when students attend your courses.
 You might also have tradesman's insurance, which can cover loss or liability relating to your tools and workshop.

 You could take out insurance to cover loss of income resulting from illness, or cancellation and you should ensure that you are adequately insured if you transport equipment and materials to other locations.
 If you supply products for people to take away with them, product liability insurance will insure you for claims due to injury or damage.
 Professional indemnity covers you for claims relating to damages caused by services you provide.